Jasper's Procedure on

 Sometimes life can turn out to be very different than what you expected!
 For mama Gladys, her life took an unexpected turn when baby Jasper was born.
 Gladys and her husband are subsistence farmers, and they have a two year old daughter at home.
 When Jasper arrived, the doctors noticed a mass on his lower back (a myelomeningocele), and referred them to CURE Uganda.

 A myelomeningocele is a type of birth defect that caused Jasper's backbone and spinal cord to not develop correctly.
 A small sac protrudes through an opening in the spine, and this sac can contain parts of the spinal cord and nerves.
 Depending on where this problem is located, there will be nerve damage below that part of the back, which leads to different symptoms.
 This birth defect occurs during the third week of pregnancy, and we know that folic acid can help prevent it.
-In many countries, the government requires that folic acid is added to many foods, like bread, pasta and breakfast cereal!
-Unfortunately that hasn't happened yet in Uganda, so that's one reason why we see many of these issues here.

 When Jasper and Gladys arrived here at CURE, he was just 4 days old!
 While we know that having a newborn baby with a serious condition is scary, and surprising, we also know that God was not surprised.
 We know God loves Jasper and Gladys, and is looking out for them.
 As Joni Erickson Tada says: "Nothing is a surprise to God; nothing is a setback to His plans"!

 We are praying that Jasper and Gladys would know how much God loves them while they're here with us at CURE Uganda.
 Thank you for being part of their healing journey!